AutoViML/featurewiz/README.md

 fwiz.features
 ```

-Alternatively, you can use featurewiz for feature engineering using this older syntax.
-Otherwise, it will give an error.
-If you want to combine feature engg and then feature selection, you must use this older syntax:
+Alternatively, you can use the old `featurewiz` syntax for creating new features and then select features.
+If you want to combine feature engg with feature selection, you must use this older syntax:

 ```
 import featurewiz as fwiz